Pastlecry/FireLemon/README.md

 # Anonymize Attacks
 Coming soon!

-#
+# Terms of use and Responsiblities

 > [!WARNING]
-> This repositpry's Author is not resposible for what you're about to do with this script.
+> This repositpry's Author is not resposible for what you're about to do with this script, This script made for Educational purposes only!

-> [!WARNING]
-> This script made for Educational purposes only!
 # License
 all files are Licensed under [MIT](/LICENSE) License